 Third party healthcare providers are expected to co-operate in respect of any requests for copies of health records kept by them.

-Copy records should ordinarily be provided within 40 days of such a request.
+Copy records should ordinarily be provided within 40 days of a request.
 There are limits on the amount a healthcare provider can charge for providing copy records.

 The letter of claim

 Claimants are encouraged to use the template annexed to the Protocol.

-The response to the letter of claim
+Response to the letter of claim

-The healthcare provider has 14 days from the date of receipt of the letter of claim to acknowledge receipt of it.
-In doing so the healthcare provider should identify who will be dealing with the matter.
+The healthcare provider has 14 days from the date of receipt of the letter of claim to acknowledge receipt and identify who will be dealing with the matter.

 If the patient has made an offer to settle, the healthcare provider should respond to that offer in the same letter, preferably with reasons.

-Where the healthcare provider admits liability the parties should aim to agree a reasonable period of time to resolve the value of the claim.
+Where the healthcare provider admits liability, the parties should aim to agree a reasonable period of time to resolve the value of the claim.

-If expert evidence is required it is for the parties to decide whether it is appropriate to jointly instruct an expert and whether reports are disclosed sequentially or by exchange.
+If expert evidence is required, it is for the parties to decide whether it is appropriate to jointly instruct an expert and whether reports are disclosed sequentially or by exchange.

-Alternative dispute resolution
+Alternative dispute resolution (ADR)

-When determining costs the Court will take into account the conduct of the parties including whether the parties have complied with the Protocol.
+When determining costs the curt will take into account the conduct of the parties including whether they have complied with the Protocol.

-When considering whether a party has complied with the Protocol the Court will be concerned about whether the parties have complied in substance and is unlikely to be concerned with minor or technical shortcomings.
-The Court will also consider the proportionality of the steps taken compared to the size and importance of the matter, will take account of the urgency of the matter and will look at the effect of non-compliance on the other party.
+When considering compliance, the court will consider whether the parties have complied in substance; it is unlikely to be concerned with minor or technical shortcomings.
+The court will also consider the proportionality of the steps taken compared to the size and importance of the matter, the urgency of the matter and the effect of non-compliance on the other party.